About "We Were Wrong"

 Pastor Keith Stewart has been happily married to his wife Brenda for 30 years, has two daughters and one granddaughter with whom he is smitten.

-Twenty-four years ago, Pastor Keith founded Springcreek in suburban Dallas, Texas.
+Twenty-six years ago, Pastor Keith founded Springcreek in suburban Dallas, Texas.
 His church grew from a handful of people to 2500 who call Springcreek Church their home.

 Pastor Keith is a tireless advocate for the world's poor.
 He has done extensive work with World Vision including; teaching missional theology for Pastor Vision Trips, consulting, conference speaking, fundraising and writing.
 He currently serves as a member of World Vision's Ministry Advisors Council.
 He attended Welch College in Nashville, Tennessee and Dallas Theological Seminary in Dallas, Texas.